aosabook/500lines/pedometer/chapter.md

 * `rate` is the sampling rate of the accelerometer during the trial.
 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.

 Much like our `User` class, some information is optional.
 We're given the opportunity to input details of the trial, if we have it.
-If we don't have those details, our program bypasses calculating the additional results, such as time spent traveling.
+If we don't have those details, our program bypasses calculating the additional results, such as time spent travelling.
 Another similarity to our `User` class is the prevention of invalid values.

 ## Steps Taken